 A 3-5 day cruise is probably going to be best for a family cruising with a small child.

-We went on a 5-day cruise, and I think it was perfect.
-Oliver did really well, but I think he was pretty well exhausted by the time we left.
+We have gone on two 5-day cruises, and I think it was perfect.
+Our toddlers did really well, but I think they weres pretty well exhausted by the time we left.

 Longer cruises tend to be more geared toward older people/retirees as well, so a shorter cruise might be a little more kid-friendly.